ASUO Women’s Center

 - Enrolled for a minimum of 8 undergraduate credit hours or 6 graduate credit hours at the University of Oregon.

-- Selection is based on event planning experience and familiarity with women’s issues.
-Applications due May 27th 2015 by 5pm.
+- Selection Method: Selection is based on event planning experience and familiarity with women’s issues.

 An equal-opportunity, affirmative action institution committed to cultural diversity and